 At the end of the loan period, the Retiree, having received the annuity portion as monthly annuity income during the nominated income period, also now has the reinvestment portion of the loan principal returned in full at the end of the loan term.

 It’s as if the Borrower has allowed the bank temporary use of a portion of their home capital for the period of the loan term, in order to make it work to fund the retirement and the bank then gives the capital back.

 The Equity Preservation Mortgage™ is a variable-rate loan.

 Every Equity Preservation Mortgage™ has the full protection of Borrowers Mortgage Insurance (BMI) to remove interest rate risk, capital risk and investment risk for the Borrower.

-Futrureproof believes that Retirees are quite prepared to allow the Lender use and monetize part of the stagnant, non-productive capital that is tied up in their home in this way provided:
+Futrureproof believes that Retirees are quite prepared to allow the Lender to use and monetize part of the stagnant, non-productive capital that is tied up in their home in this way provided:

 - they secure certainty of retirement income needed for a comfortable retirement

 - they are not exposed to interest rate risk, capital risk or investment risk